frederic-perez/AmE-dictionary/dictionary.md

 __fact sheet__
 __fair and square__
 __fair shake__
-__fallout__ :nine: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
+__fallout__ :nine::arrow_up_small::o2: _Informal_ Side-effects; secondary consequences. _The fallout from the release of the emails threatened to undermine Mr. Christie's carefully cultivated image._
 __fallow__
 __fame__ _v_
 __fancy__ _v_ __1__ __a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._